helpbuttons/hb-docs/docs/English/2philosophy.md

 ### Human interaction first

-Moderation is human — network administrators, not algorithms.
+Moderation is human — network coordinators, not algorithms.
 Endorsements are peer-to-peer signals, not platform scores.
 The code has been developed by hand since 2012; AI assistance has been used only for tedious tasks, with every change reviewed and accepted by a human developer before inclusion.

 **Technology must serve people, not the other way around.** Tools should expand what communities can do together — never quietly take over decisions that belong to them.